jimmy3142/personal-projects/capstone/README.md

 * Docker - Installation instructions [here](https://docs.docker.com/engine/install/)
     Note, you also need Docker Compose.
 If you install Docker Desktop using the link above, this will come with Docker Compose out the box.
-Download the dataset from the Kaggle url [here](https://www.kaggle.com/datasets/nelgiriyewithana/credit-card-fraud-detection-dataset-2023?resource=download) and save it in data/creditcard_2023.csv
+* Download the dataset from the Kaggle url [here](https://www.kaggle.com/datasets/nelgiriyewithana/credit-card-fraud-detection-dataset-2023?resource=download), unzip the file and save it in the following location: data/creditcard_2023.csv

 From your terminal, clone this repository and run `cd capstone` in the terminal.